patrikasvanagas/Hex-MCTS-CPP14/README.md

 ## Structure

-- `cell_state`: an enumeration type to represent the state of a cell on a Hex game board, which could either be empty or claimed by a player (Blue or Red), and also includes an overloaded stream insertion operator to facilitate board visualization.
+- `cell_state`: an enumeration type to represent the state of a cell on a Hex game board, which could either be empty or claimed by a player (Blue or Red).
+-
+- `board`: represents the Hex game board, providing functionality for its initialization, move validation, game state representation, determining the game outcome using recursive [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), and visualization.

+- `mcts_agent`:

+- `logger`:

+- `player`:

+- `game`:

+- `console_interface`:

+- `main`:

+For more detailed documentation, refer to the corresponding header files.